sergioechaiz/sechaiz/README.md

 ## 🧑‍💻 About Me
 Technology is not just a tool for me; it’s a fundamental part of my life and something I’m deeply passionate about.
 I strongly believe that knowledge grows when shared, and I see this repository as a space for collaboration, learning, and growth.
 I enjoy exploring, sharing ideas, discovering new projects, and connecting with others to create something truly useful.
 I really appreciate your visit and look forward to connecting with you!

-## 🌐 Interesting Areas
+## 💡 Interesting Areas
 - 🚀 Network Automation & Programmability
 - 🔐 Cybersecurity
 - 🤖 Artificial Intelligence (AI)
-- 🌐 Internet of Things (IoT)
+- 🏭 Internet of Things (IoT)

 ## 🎯 Let's Have Fun
 ✨ Let’s innovate, collaborate, and make a difference!
-👨‍💻 Feel free to explore, comment, and share your ideas😊
+👨‍💻 Feel free to explore, comment, and share your ideas 😊

 <div align="left">
   <h2>🌐 Let's Connect!</h2>